beemarie/knative-lab/workshop/exercise-4/README.md

 	Ingress Subdomain:      mycluster6.us-south.containers.appdomain.cloud
 	```

 	Ingress is a Kubernetes service that balances network traffic workloads in your cluster by forwarding public or private requests to your apps.
 This Ingress Subdomain is an externally available and public URL providing access to your cluster.
+Copy the value of this Ingress Subdomain to the clipboard.

 2. Next, update the default URL for new Knative apps by editing the configuration: